BigBenDevs/CavemansWAI2.2.0Missions/README.md

 post#2045
 **********************************************************************************************************

-3. Download, unzip and copy the new missions into the hero and bandit folders of your WAI.
+3: Download, unzip and copy the new missions into the hero and bandit folders of your WAI.

+Thanks to f3cuk for WAI 2.2.0
+All who have assisted in testing and fixing bugs (see below)

 #CHANGELOG
 ```